-Expands upon skills, knowledge and techniques learned in EQST 231 pertaining to horse management, stable design and equine programming.
-Students will obtain practical knowledge through hands-on experiences, projects and individualized assignments.
+In depth look at the principles learned in EQST 231.
+Students prepare for a career in the equine industry by obtaining practical knowledge through hands-on experiences, projects, and individualized assignments.
 This course has a fee.
-Prerequisite: EQST 231 or permission
+Prerequisites: EQST 231 or permission.